YousefED/MobY/README.md

 # MobY: MobX bindings for Yjs

-Experimental bridge between MobX and Yjs
+Experimental bridge between MobX and Yjs.
+[Demo + Playground on CodeSandbox](https://codesandbox.io/s/moby-demo-yn42g?file=/src/App.tsx).

-- Yjs: great for data syncing
-- MobX: great for developing applications that automatically react to state changes

 ## What does this solve?

 Although Yjs is great for data syncing, observing changes to your data model can be quite cumbersome.
-You'd need to manually call `observe` to keep updated of changes, for example by peers connected to the same document.
+You'd need to manually call `observe` to keep updated of (incoming) changes and keep the rest of your application in sync.

 MobY brings the reactive data model of MobX to Yjs.
+Combine best of both worlds:

+- Yjs: great for data syncing
+- MobX: great for developing applications that automatically react to state changes

 ## Cool, how does it work?